dev0x1/bbs-signature/draft-bbs-signatures.md

 ### ProofVerify

-This operation checks if a signature proof of knowledge is valid given the proof, the signer's public key, a vector of revealed messages, a vector with the indices of these revealed messages, and the presentation header used in ProofGen.
+This operation checks that a proof is valid for a given header, vector of revealed messages (along side their corresponding originally index position when signed) against, presentation header against a public key (PK).

 ```
 result = ProofVerify(proof, PK, ph, header, (msg_i1,..., msg_iR), RevealedIndexes)